 It’s not uncommon for partners and shareholders to encounter a dispute at some point during business ownership.
 While disagreements often involve corporate decisions regarding compensation or management, conflicts can also arise if a partner is being denied the benefits of ownership.
 Critically, partnership and shareholder disagreements can disrupt business operations, adversely impact profit margins, and affect the future success of the corporation.
-Regardless of the nature of a dispute arising in a business or corporation, our attorneys Illinois partnership and shareholder dispute attorneys can assist with litigation.
+Regardless of the nature of a dispute arising in a business or corporation, our attorneys Illinois partnership and shareholder dispute attorney can assist with litigation.
 We represent businesses of all sizes, and in diverse markets.

 If you own an interest in a corporation, limited liability company, partnership, or other type of business entity and are facing a dispute with your co-owners, it’s crucial to resolve the matter efficiently and effectively.
 In many situations, a settlement can be reached before either side files a lawsuit.
 However, other matters can only be resolved through litigation.
 The experienced business attorneys at Litico Law Group understand what’s at stake when it comes to shielding your company — and will work diligently to secure a favorable outcome in your case.